Becksteinlab/zarrtraj/joss_paper/paper.md

 and quantization to 3 digits of precision.
 See [performance considerations](https://zarrtraj.readthedocs.io/en/latest/performance_considerations.html) for more.

-This work builds on the existing MDAnalysis `H5MDReader` [@H5MDReader:2021], and similarly uses *NumPy* [@NumPy:2020] as a common interface in-between MDAnalysis and the file storage medium. *Zarrtraj* was inspired and made possible by similar efforts in the geosciences community to align data practices with FAIR principles [@PANGEO:2022].

-With *Zarrtraj*, we envision research groups making their data publicly available via a cloud URL so that anyone can reuse their trajectories and reproduce their results.
-Large databases, like MDDB and MDverse, can expose a URL associated with each trajectory in their databases so that users can make a query and immediately use the resulting trajectories to run an analysis on the hits that match their search.
-Groups seeking to collect a large volume of trajectory data to train machine learning models [@MLMDMethods:2023] can make use of our tool to efficiently and inexpensively obtain the data they need from these published URLs.

 # Acknowledgements

-We thank Dr. Jenna Swarthout Goddard for supporting the GSoC program at MDAnalysis.
-We also thank Martin Durant, author of Kerchunk, for helping refine and merge features in his upstream codebase necessary for this project.
+We thank Dr. Jenna Swarthout Goddard for supporting the GSoC program at MDAnalysis and Martin Durant, author of Kerchunk, for helping refine and merge features in his upstream codebase necessary for this project.
 LW was a participant in the Google Summer of Code 2024 program.

 # References